learnapollo/learnapollo/content/tutorial-ios/ios-05.md

 > Note: In a production application, you would of course want to cache the image after displaying it on the table view cells (unless it maybe were only a thumbnail version) and pass it to the `PokemonDetailViewController` rather than reloading it every time from the network.

 Now add a call to `updateUI()` as the last line in `viewDidLoad()`.
-Since we don't actually set the `pokemonDetails` property, which is declared as an implicitly unwrapped optional, yet, but try to access it, the app will crash if you test this feature now.
+Since we don't actually set the `pokemonDetails` property yet, but try to access it, the app will crash if you test this feature now.
+This is because it is declared as an implicitly unwrapped optional!

 So, let's quickly go and implement the last step, which is assigning the property in `prepare(for segue: UIStoryboardSegue, sender: Any?)` in the `PokedexTableViewController`.
 Therefore, add the following code right after the first if-statement in `prepare(for segue: UIStoryboardSegue, sender: Any?)`: